 I pinched the skin between the thumb and finger of my left hand with the nails on my right, using the pain to center myself.
 His tone, his posture, this felt like a confrontation.
 He hated me for having received what should have been his.

 “Listen, I don’t know why your father willed me his home.
 Um.
-We can also talk to Mr. Walsh about it, I know you’re a lawyer so I’m sure we could work something out?”
+We can also talk to Mr. Dillon about it, I know you’re a lawyer so I’m sure we could work something out?”

 I was babbling and I forced myself to take a deep breath, to take a moment.
 He hadn’t moved, his expression hadn’t changed.